adamwbm/dbt_project_revv/README.md

 ### PostgreSQL Setup
-To create a local PostgreSQL instance using Docker, run the following command:
+To create a local PostgreSQL instance using Docker, run the following command (Make sure to replace `/your/local/path` with the actual directory on your machine where you'd like to store the PostgreSQL data):
 ```bash
 docker run --name postgres \
     -e POSTGRES_USER=myusername \